Randy Durband, Chief Executive Officer

 Roi Ariel, General Manager

 Roi Ariel focuses on responsible and sustainable tourism.
 Before acting as GSTC General Manager, Roi managed GSTC’s communications and events.
 He previously worked with UN-ESCAP researching sustainable development and green growth, and on sustainability issues with Pacific Asia Travel Association (PATA).
 Prior to his move to Asia, Roi worked with Friends of the Middle East in Israel as the Green Economy Initiative Advisor.
-Roi is currently based in Taiwan, and in his spare time he learns Chinese Idioms and practices meditation.
-Roi holds a B.A. in International Relations and Comparative Religion with focus on Development and Asia from the Hebrew University in Jerusalem, and soon to have his Master degree in Applied Economic and Social Development from Taiwan.
+Roi is currently based in Taiwan, and in his spare time, he learns Chinese Idioms and practices meditation.
+Roi holds a B.A. in International Relations and Comparative Religion with a focus on Development and Asia from the Hebrew University in Jerusalem, and soon to have his Master degree in Applied Economic and Social Development from Taiwan.

 Contact Roi at email@example.com

-Kathleen Pessolano, Strategic Partnerships and Destinations Director
+Kathleen Pessolano, Strategic Partnerships Director

 Kathleen Pessolano is Director of the GSTC Destinations Program.
 Kathleen is an attorney and international practitioner at the intersection of tourism and sustainable development.
 She assists destinations with planning, policy, and management systems to develop tourism while protecting the natural and cultural resources loved by visitors and residents alike.
 Kathleen especially enjoys working directly with communities to build capacity, devise strategies to broaden community benefits from tourism, and launch public-private governance structures for sustainable destination management.
 Kathleen is particularly passionate about coastal tourism issues and small island development.
 In the last decade, Kathleen has worked for the GSTC, The Heritas Group, Cultural Heritage Partners PLLC, Sustainable Travel International, and served as an attorney for the U.S. Federal Trade Commission and the law firm O’Melveny & Myers LLP.
 Before law school, Kathleen helped the Center for International Private Enterprise advance private sector development in Latin America & the Caribbean.